-Procurement Code or local procurement requirements that may otherwise be applicable to the municipality or county in which the district is located, the district board may enter into contracts to carry out any of the tax increment development district's authorized powers, including the planning, design, engineering, financing, construction and acquisition of public improvements for the district, with a contractor, an owner or other person or entity, on such terms and with such persons as the district board determines to be appropriate.]
-The district board is subject to the Procurement Code, or a local procurement code adopted by the governing body, as applicable, for public procurement but not for:
+1 Procurement Code or local procurement requirements that may 2 otherwise be applicable to the municipality or county in which 3 the district is located, the district board may enter into contracts to carry out any of the tax increment development district's authorized powers, including the planning, design, 5 engineering, financing, construction and acquisition of public 7 improvements for the district, with a contractor, an owner or 8 other person or entity, on such terms and with such persons as the district board determines to be appropriate.
+The district 10 board is not subject to the Procurement Code.
+11 C. A district shall not have the power of eminent 12 domain for any purpose.

-- (1) entering into or supplementing a development agreement; - (2) expending money pursuant to a development agreement for the purpose of purchasing or otherwise acquiring public improvements that were constructed, acquired or installed through initial funding by an owner or developer; or - (3) purchases of goods and services made by the district related to public improvements. - C. A district shall not have the power of eminent domain for any purpose. - D. A casino shall not be located in a district, and a district shall not use the proceeds of property tax increment bonds or gross receipts tax increment bonds to finance public improvements for a casino." - SECTION 17.
-Section 5-15-13 NMSA 1978 (being Laws 2006, Chapter 75, Section 13, as amended) is amended to read: - "5-15-13.
-[AUTHORITY TO IMPOSE] PROPERTY TAX LEVY-LIMITATIONS.--A [district has the power to establish a] property tax levy upon real property located within the tax increment development area may be imposed by the district board with the following limitations: - A. the maximum property tax levy [a district may impose is] shall not exceed five dollars (\$5.00) on each one thousand dollars (\$1,000) of net taxable value, as that term is .222231.1AIC February 9, 2022 (4:52pm)
+D. A casino shall not be located in a district, and a district shall not use the proceeds of property tax increment bonds or gross receipts tax increment bonds to finance public improvements for a casino."

+SECTION 17.
+Section 5-15-13 NMSA 1978 (being Laws 2006, Chapter 75, Section 13, as amended) is amended to read:

+"5-15-13.
+[AUTHORITY TO IMPOSE] PROPERTY TAX LEVY-LIMITATIONS.--A [district has the power to establish a] property tax levy upon real property located within the tax increment development area may be imposed by the district board with the following limitations:

-defined in the Property Tax Code, which may be used for operation, maintenance and capital improvements, in furtherance of the purposes of the Tax Increment for Development Act;
+A. the maximum property tax levy [a district may impose is] shall not exceed five dollars (\$5.00) on each one .224747.1 thousand dollars (\$1,000) of net taxable value, as that term is defined in the Property Tax Code, which may be used for operation, maintenance and capital improvements, in furtherance of the purposes of the Tax Increment for Development Act;